-I’m currently working on a set of learning games that teach multiple-digit arithmetics operations by using videogame tutorials.The games based on the techniques pioneered by the DragonBox learning games series, which are built by a friend of mine.
-The whole idea is to learn the procedures in the same way that you learn to play a videogame.
+I’m currently working on a set of learning games that teach multiple-digit arithmetic operations by using video game tutorials.The games based on the techniques pioneered by the DragonBox learning games series, which are built by a friend of mine.
+The whole idea is to learn the procedures in the same way that you learn to play a video game.

 While the production is quite humble, it’s an extremely ambitious project, since it aims to teach multiple digit addition, subtraction, and division in 8-10 hours total.
 It has the potential to save our kids around the world billions of hours per year.
 I know, it’s insanely ambitious but I’m quite confident that it can be made.

 My plan is to start testing in Uruguay, where the government provides every child with their own laptop or tablet and free Internet access.
 I plan to market the first games in order to fund future projects, but eventually I want to make them free.
 I am making them in HTML5, so they can work on any tablet or smartphone.